jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 Playing with friends, you can choose to transform into any character in your collection, but if you’re playing in a tournament, you must select three Main Character options when you build your deck.
 You must set them face-down next to your unused Level 2/Level 3 characters.
 (You don’t need to show them to your opponent.)

+## Nebula
+Set: The MCU Battles\
+Riva
+Nebula’s Rivalry power requires you name a character.
+You can name any character, including one that isn’t in play.

 ## Omega Red
 Set: Crossover\
 **Carbonadium Tentacles**\